FINANCIAL AID

 2. SkillsFuture Credit

-* If your tuition fee is already fully covered by a scholarship/NUS Bursary/ MENDAKI TTFS, PSEA, CELS and HECB/HEB, the HESL – Base Provision and HESL – Balance Fee Coverage will not be disbursed if you are an existing recipient.
+* If your tuition fee is already fully covered by a scholarship/NUS Bursary/ MENDAKI TTFS, PSEA, CELS and HECB/HEB, the HESL (Base Provision and Balance Fee Coverage) will not be applicable if you are an existing recipient.

 # For Medicine/Dentistry students, the Higher Education Community Bursary/Higher Education Bursary will be used to offset your tuition fee first (before schemes 3 to 6 above).

 Maximum repayment period of 10 years.
-Repayment can be in one lump sum or in fixed equal monthly installments (minimum of $100 per month), commencing not later than 1 year after graduation.
-Interest will commence after graduation.
+The HESL will be interest-free during the course of study, with interest commencing only upon a student’s graduation or upon leaving their institution.
+Repayment can be in one lump sum or in fixed equal monthly instalments (minimum of $100 per month), commencing not later than 1 year after graduation.
 For more information on the applicable interest rates, please visit DBS or OCBC website.

 Students may use their PSEA balance for loan repayment after they have graduated.
 To apply and find out more about the scheme, click here.